markjprice/cs13net9/docs/errata/improvements.md

 This chapter introduces EF Core and how to use it to query and manipulate data in a relational database like SQLite or SQL Server.
 All code examples are shown in a console app and use synchronous code.
 This is best for learning EF Core because it keeps the code as simple as possible and focussed on the topic covered, but once a reader needs to implement EF Core in a server-side project like an ASP.NET Core Web API project, it is important to use asynchronous code.

 In the next edition, I will add a new section at the end to highlight how to use tasks and the asynchronous methods to avoid thread exhaustion.

+# Page 628 - Structuring projects

+A reader asked, "In Chapter 12, you discussed structuring projects within a solution.
+I'm a bit confused about where the service, repository, and DTO types should be placed.
+Specifically, where should I place the IProductRepository, ProductRepository, IProductService, ProductService, and the corresponding DTOs?
+In traditional N-Layer architecture, repository types are typically found in the Data Access Layer, while service types are located in the Business Layer.
+Additionally, I've seen some discussions about DTOs being placed in either the Presentation Layer or the Application Layer.
+Could you provide some guidance on this?"

+In my book, in this section, I currently only discuss the structure of projects in a solution.
+Your question extends that to the structure or architecture of the deployed artifacts.
+In the next edition, I will add a sub-section to discuss the differences.

+For example, you mention "DTOs being placed in either the Presentation Layer or the Application Layer".
+But they are usually required in BOTH.
+Imagine the Presentation Layer (perhaps a Blazor Wasm or MAUI app) makes a request to the Application Layer (maybe a Web API service) for products that match some search criteria.
+The Application Layer needs to create instances of `ProductDTO` and then serialize them and send them to the Presentation Layer.
+The Presentation Layer then needs to deserialize those instances of `ProductDTO`.
+So both the Presentation Layer project and the Application Layer projects must reference the shared class library that defines the `ProductDTO`.
+But there is only one shared class library in the solution.
+You would not try to structure the projects in the solution to match one-to-one with the structure of the deployed architecture.
+I suspect that's what is missing in your understanding.
+The other pieces you mention tend to only exist in one layer so those can match in the project structure and deployed architecture.

 # Page 752 - Creating data repositories with caching for entities